-When a private person or entity, without formal authorization, sets out to raise funds to benefit a component of the Movement, without the latter's knowledge, there is a risk that its activities (e.g. damaging the environment) or involvement with third entities (e.g. arms companies) might not conform to the Movement's objectives.
+Should private individuals or organizations set out to raise funds to the benefit of a component of the Movement and, as the case may be, without the latter's prior information or knowledge, there is a risk that the activities and aims of the said donors, and/or their relationships with third parties, may not conform to the Movement's own objectives or to the Fundamental Principles.
+This would be the case, for example, if the intended donors were developing activities that are damaging to the environment or were engaged in a partnership with a company producing weapons.

-Enabling or facilitating spontaneous use of the red cross/red crescent/red crystal emblem (or an imitation thereof), or its name, might lead to embarrassing situations in which an NS has

-301 Article 23, 1st para., of the 1991 Emblem Regulations.
-302 Article 23, 3rd para., of the 1991 Emblem Regulations states that:

-[&]quot;(a) no confusion must be created in the mind of the public between the company's activities or the quality of its products and the emblem or the National Society itself;

-(b) the National Society must retain control over the entire campaign.
-In particular the choice of articles on which the company's trademark, logo or name is displayed and the siting, form and size of such markings;

-(c) the campaign must be linked to one particular activity and, as a general rule, be limited in time and geographical area;

-(d) the company concerned must in no way be engaged in activities running counter to the Movement's objectives and Principles or which might be regarded by the public as controversial;

-(e) the National Society must reserve the right to cancel its contract with the company concerned at any time and to do so at very short notice, should the company's activities undermine the respect for or the prestige of the emblem:
+382 Article 23, 3rd para., of the 1991 Emblem Regulations states that: "(a) no confusion must be created in the mind of the public between the company's activities or the quality of its products and the emblem or the National Society itself; (b) the National Society must retain control over the entire campaign.
+In particular the choice of articles on which the company's trademark, logo or name is displayed and the siting, form and size of such markings; (c) the campaign must be linked to one particular activity and, as a general rule, be limited in time and geographical area; (d) the company concerned must in no way be engaged in activities running counter to the Movement's objectives and Principles or which might be regarded by the public as controversial; (e) the National Society must reserve the right to cancel its contract with the company concerned at any time and to do so at very short notice, should the company's activities undermine the respect for or the prestige of the emblem;